Human Subjects Protection Committee (HSC)

 In order to ensure that research conducted by MSMU faculty and/or students meets the guidelines for the protection of human subjects, an application to the Human Subjects Committee must be completed, submitted, and approved prior to the implementation of any actual research.

 Download the application form and fill it out electronically.
 The application is a Word document that uses fill-in forms and requires you to enable macros if you are prompted.
 All applications to the Committee must contain a copy of the Assurance Training Certificate for all personnel who are to participate in the proposed research.
-Certificates can be obtained as the result of on-line training at the following website: http://phrp.nihtraining.com/users/login.php?l=3
+Certificates can be obtained through the CITI online training.
+See the IRB application for details.

 Email the completed application form as an attachment, along with any other required documents, to the Human Subjects Protection Committee Chair, Robin L. Gordon.
 Please also print and sign a hard copy of the completed application and send it to: